What Keeps Us from Talking about Sexual Abuse

 Keep in mind that speaking to others about sexual abuse usually requires more than a single conversation.
-You may have to bring the subject up several times in order to give others time to digest what you are saying and to accept the possibility that someone they care about could be in danger.
+You may have to bring the subject up several times in order to give others time to digest what you are saying and to accept the possibility that someone they care about could be at risk.

 4. Don’t stop looking for an ally

 Chances are that there is someone who will believe you – someone who may have been affected by sexual abuse or who understands how hidden abuse can be.
 It’s possible to find allies by turning to trustworthy friends or professionals who understand the complexity of child sexual abuse.

 Facing the stigma and shame

 The way we are perceived by others means a lot to us.
 Our reputations can affect our jobs, families, relationships, and standings in our communities.
 Most people don’t understand that adults who are good parents and grandparents, long time friends and reliable neighbors may be struggling with abusive behavior.
 The fear of being shamed may tempt us to try to manage the problem of child sexual abuse within our families.
 But if we don’t reach out for outside help, such as from skilled therapists or supportive friends, we can hurt everyone’s chances for a successful recovery.